Steve Sansweet: Early life and education

+Journalism career

 Between his junior and senior years, Sansweet got a then-rare summer internship at The Philadelphia Inquirer, where he worked the night police beat; he graduated magna cum laude and was named an Outstanding Journalism Graduate at Temple.
 In 2009, he was inducted into Temple's Media Hall of Excellence.
 Immediately after graduating, he went to work full-time for the Inquirer.
 During this time, Sansweet served a six-year stint in the U.S. Air Force Reserve, transferring to the Air National Guard.

 In early 1969, Sansweet became a reporter for The Wall Street Journal.
 After working in the paper's Philadelphia and Montreal bureaus, Sansweet was transferred to Los Angeles, where he covered the gaming industry, aerospace, banking, and Hollywood.
-He helped break the first stories on massive foreign bribery by U.S.-based multinationals and was part of a Journal team that won the 1977 Sigma Delta Chi Public Service Award; he was a Loeb Award finalist in 1990.
+He helped break the first stories on massive foreign bribery by U.S.-based multinationals and was part of a journalism team that won the 1977 Sigma Delta Chi Public Service Award; he was a Loeb Award finalist in 1990.

 Sansweet was a lecturer in business journalism at the University of Southern California in the mid-1980s, teaching a course that he created.
-He became the Wall Street Journal's Los Angeles bureau chief in 1987, a position he kept until 1996 when he made a leap of faith and "followed his bliss" — and passion – to become Director of Specialty Marketing at Lucasfilm Ltd. His title later changed to Director of Content Management and head of Fan Relations.
+He became the Wall Street Journal's Los Angeles bureau chief in 1987, a position he kept until 1996 when he made a leap of faith and "followed his bliss" — and passion – to become Director of Specialty Marketing at Lucasfilm Ltd. His title later changed to Director of Content Management and Head of Fan Relations.